openbudgets/pipeline-fragments/FDPtoRDF/README.md

 # FDPtoRDF

-This is a [LinkedPipes] pipeline fragment.
+The **FDPtoRDF.jsonld** file is a [LinkedPipes] pipeline fragment.
 It takes a [Fiscal Data Package] (FDP) .jsonld descriptor as input, transforms the FDP into RDF OBEU representation and stores the result into a predefined triple-store.

 ## Installation

-1. **Import** [the pipeline] into LinkedPipes using the button in the bottom-right corner of the LinkedPipes UI.
-You can reference to pipeline's GitHub URL directly.
+1. **Import** [the pipeline](https://raw.githubusercontent.com/openbudgets/pipeline-fragments/master/FDPtoRDF/FDPtoRDF.jsonld) into LinkedPipes using the button in the bottom-right corner of the LinkedPipes UI.
+You can reference to [pipeline's GitHub URL](https://raw.githubusercontent.com/openbudgets/pipeline-fragments/master/FDPtoRDF/FDPtoRDF.jsonld) directly.
 2. Open the pipeline in LinkedPipes and **configure the Graph Store Protocol component** (in the bottom-right corner of the pipeline, the node is highlighted by red).
 Follow the [component's configuration documentation](http://etl.linkedpipes.com/components/l-graphstoreprotocol) if needed and change the following to appropriate values of the triple-store where you want to store the results:
     - Repository type (Fuseki/Virtuoso/etc.)
     - Graph Store protocol endpoint